Drihmia/AI_STUDY_ASSISTANT_FRONTEND/README.md

 ### Centralized Learning Hub: The Future of Teacher-Curated Resources

-*   **The Foundation:** We've established direct communication channels between the teacher and students.
-The next logical step is to create a dedicated space for sharing high-quality learning materials.
+*   **The Foundation:** We've established direct communication channels and now integrated a **Secure PDF Viewer**.
+This allows us to host and display high-quality learning materials directly within the app.
 *   **The Vision:** We envision a future where the teacher can create and manage a centralized library of resources—such as documents, lecture notes, and important links—directly within the application.
 This gives students a single, trusted place to find all the official course materials.
-*   **The Impact:** This feature will bridge the gap between AI-driven conversation and traditional course content.
-Students will have a reliable "source of truth" to refer to while interacting with the AI, and the AI itself could even be enhanced to draw upon this curated knowledge base, providing more contextually aware and accurate assistance.
-It transforms the app from just a study tool into a comprehensive learning hub.
+*   **The Impact:** This feature bridges the gap between AI-driven conversation and traditional course content.
+Students have a reliable "source of truth" to refer to while interacting with the AI.
+The secure viewer ensures that materials are accessed appropriately based on the user's plan, protecting intellectual property while facilitating learning.

 ### From a Single-Language App to a Global Platform

 *   **The Challenge:** The application was initially only available in English, which limited its reach and accessibility for a global audience.